 The HealthMate’s filtration process is top-notch, nearly industrial-grade.
 It’s a four-stage, mechanical purification system that first stops large particles like those from pet dander and dust, then medium-sized particles like pollen before passing air through the fifteen-pound, activated carbon and zeolite filter (it’s a beast), and then finally removing the the smallest contaminants with its HEPA filter.
 Through the mechanical filters and stage filtration, you can finally rid your living space of dust particles and pollen with this appliance.
 This purifier’s powerful air filtration will catch particles of all sizes before they get the chance to contaminate either a smaller room or large space and trigger health issues such as asthma or allergy symptoms.

 While Austin Air claims this unit is capable of handling interior spaces as large as 1500 sq ft, we recommend spaces no larger than 341 sq ft based on the smoke CADR rating of 220.

 From a controls perspective, this is about as simple as it gets.
+Much like the best air conditioners, it is easy to use.
 The unit features a four position, three speed control switch on its front cover, and the filter can be replaced by removing the bottom plate with four screws, and then simply pulling the pre-filter and primary filter assembly out of the HealthMate.
 Also, the purifier sits on a set of swivel caster wheels which helps a lot when moving the not so light 45 pound air cleaner.